AcroMedia/ansible-role-virtual-host/README.md

 **require_http_auth** (boolean): Useful if you want to keep google's prying eyes out of your staging environment.
 When true, will prompt the user for the values specified by **http_auth_username** and **http_auth_password**.

+**max_execution_time_seconds**: Defaults to 300.
+This meta variable controls 3 individual PHP and NGINX config values.
+See defaults/main.yml for the individual variable names if you need more fine grained control.

+**max_upload_size_mb**: Defaults to 8.
+This meta variable controls 3 individual PHP and NGINX config values.
+See defaults/main.yml for the individual variable names if you need more fine grained control.

 ## Dependencies

 - [acromedia.drupal-cron](https://github.com/AcroMedia/ansible-role-drupal-cron)